Client complaints procedure

 If you choose to complain in writing, please give the following details: your name, and address, which member(s) of chambers or of staff you are complaining about, the date of the complaint, the detail of your complaint and what you would like done about it.
-Please address your letter to Roger Wyand Q.C., one of our joint heads of Chambers – at the address on the right hand side of this page.
+Please address your letter to Nicholas Caddick QC, Head of Chambers, 5 New Square, Lincoln’s Inn, London WC2A 3RJ.

 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.

 Our chambers has a complaints panel headed by Nicholas Caddick QC and made up of experienced members of Chambers and a senior member of staff.
 This panel will consider any written complaint.
 Within 14 days of your letter being received the head of the panel or in that person’s absence, his/her deputy will appoint a member of the panel to investigate your complaint.
 If your complaint is against the head of the panel, it will be investigated by the next most senior member of the panel.
 In any case, the person appointed will be someone other than the person you are complaining against.

 The person appointed to investigate your complaint will write to you as soon as possible to let you know that s/he has been appointed and that s/he will reply to your complaint within 14 days.
 If s/he finds that s/he is unable to reply within 14 days s/he will set a new date for replying and inform you.
 His/her reply will set out:

 • The nature and scope of his/her investigation;